inoto/nepte/README.md

 This is my incomplete space RTS should be on mobile devices.
+Although it's more mine playground then a complete game.

 Points I've done here:
 - nGUI experience